alexarmbr/torchtitan/torchtitan/experiments/flux_lora/README.md

 - [ ] train a working LoRA model on the zeke2.zip dataset, make sure quality is up to par with what we expect
 - [ ] train a working LoRA model on the zeke2.zip dataset on n>1 GPUs, make sure quality matches single GPU training

-### Performance tuning of training loop

-**goal**: Make 1000 training steps happen on 8xH100s in <1 minute, and produce a high quality LoRA
+**goal #2**: Make 1000 training steps happen on 8xH100s in <1 minute, and produce a high quality LoRA

-- try different parallelism strategies (tensor parallelism, data parallelism, fully sharded data parallelism, etc)
-- try different optimizers/learning rates/warmup strategies, batch sizes, etc
-- try face cropping the inputs
-...

-### misc notes about the code base
-- this repo contains sophisticated checkpointing functionality, we dont want to use this.
-The only checkpoint we should be saving is the LoRA weights at the end of training.
+- [ ] come up with a set of TODOs that will get us to this goal

+**goal #3**: tbd, but probably something to do with turning this into a deployable system.

+# original README:

 # FLUX_LORA model in torchtitan